Users

 Specifies the default and custom profile properties for a user.

-The default user profile is based on the System for Cross-domain Identity Management: Core Schema.
 The only permitted customizations of the default profile are to update permissions, change whether the firstName and lastName properties are nullable, and specify a pattern for login.
-You can use the Profile Editor in the administrator UI or the Schemas API to make schema modifications.
+You can use the Profile Editor in the Admin Console or the Schemas API to make schema modifications.

 You can extend user profiles with custom properties.
 You must first add the custom property to the user profile schema before you reference it.
-You can use the Profile Editor in the Admin console or the Schemas API to manage schema extensions.
+You can use the Profile Editor in the Admin Console or the Schemas API to manage schema extensions.

 city